 Because the list is so extensive and the symptoms can result from many other conditions, it is common for the symptoms of acute stress to be attributed to other causes.

 Anyone can experience acute stress at any time.
-But first responders are, by the nature of their work and working conditions, are more likely to experience acute stress.
+But first responders and people who work in any dangerous profession, by the nature of their work and working conditions, are more likely to experience acute stress.
 The good news is, acute stress is highly treatable and manageable.

-While a first responder’s personal life may not be filled with chaos and crisis, he or she can be exposed to much more than the average person’s quota of stress.
-Chaos and crisis, being rushed, worrying about things going wrong (for their own safety and the safety of those they are serving), working in rapidly changing environments and having high demands being placed on them (by elected officials, bosses, peers, and customers) are all part and parcel to the normal environment of a first responder.
-Even where a first responder has his or her personal life in order, the job itself can create episodic acute stress.
+While a first responders and people in other highly jobs, personal lives may not be filled with chaos and crisis, he or she can be exposed to much more than the average person’s quota of stress.
+Chaos and crisis, being rushed, worrying about things going wrong (for their own safety and the safety of those they are serving), working in rapidly changing environments and having high demands being placed on them (by elected officials, bosses, peers, and customers) are all part and parcel to the normal environment of people in these high stress jobs.
+Even where these employees may have his or her personal life in order, the job itself can create episodic acute stress.

 The symptoms and consequences of episodic acute stress can include: